Yng0-6/Real-Estate-Sentiment-Analysis/README.md

-# Real-Estate-Sentiment-Analysis: Constructing China's Real Estate Public Sentiment Index
+# The Impact of Government Policies on the Sentiment of Public Opinion in the Real Estate Sector

 ### Project Overview